 Depending on what you want from investing your money, and the amount of risk you want to take, there might be a multi-asset fund that could offer you a suitably diversified portfolio in one fell swoop.

-When you're deciding how to invest, it's important to remember that past performance is not a guide to future performance, and that the value of investments can go up and down.
-So how much your investments are worth and the income from them will fluctuate over time, and you may not get back the original amount you invested
+When you're deciding how to invest, it's important to remember that past performance is not a guide to future performance, and that the value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.

 We are not able to give any financial advice.
 If you’re at all unsure about the suitability of your investment, please speak to a financial adviser.
 The views expressed in this document should not be taken as a recommendation, advice or forecast.